Poortugal; Where all dreams are shattered and all nightmares begin

 If decent and intelligent people with dreams and aspirations mix for a long time with this type of people; dreamless, resigned, uninquisitive, amoral, submissive and with very low standards in life, decent people will inevitably tend to become like them, involuntarily, but they will, because dumb people cannot smart-up, it is the smart people who have to dumb-down in order to mix and communicate with them.
 There are tremendous forces in Portugal to become like the dumb masses, mainly through the passive-aggressive attitude of the people and the servile/propagandist Portuguese media, which basically turns you into an intellectual vegetable like the general Portuguese population.

-To try to build a successful life in Portugal is to lose yourself, you will never know what you could have become as a person with great potential and full of dreams waiting to be conquered if you left that cursed country.
-If you stay in Portugal, sooner or later you’ll ask yourself this question.
+To try to build a successful life in Portugal is to lose yourself, you will never know what you could have become as a person with great potential and full of dreams waiting to be conquered if you had left that cursed country.
+If you stay in Portugal, you’ll ask yourself this question sooner or later.

 Of course, there is no perfect country, as there are no perfect people, but

-PORTUGAL WILL NEVER LET YOU, TO BE YOU, just save yourself from that madhouse and get out or never come, before your life goes down the drain!
+PORTUGAL WILL NEVER LET YOU, TO BE YOU, TO BE YOUR BEST VERSION, just save yourself from that madhouse and get out or never come, before your life goes down the drain!

 Subscribe